zkzkGamal/ML--algorithm/README.md

 # ML--algorithm
-some of machine Learning algorithms { Knn , DecisionTree , LR ,etc..}
+some of machine Learning algorithms { Knn , DecisionTree , LR ,etc..} unsing the mathimaatical equation to create the model and testing it with the dataset